IBD Scholarship

 Selection Process

-Scholarship recipients will be selected by an independent committee of leading gastroenterologists, community partners and patient representatives from across Canada.
+Scholarship recipients are selected by an independent committee of leading gastroenterologists, community partners and patient representatives from across Canada.
 Selection is based on:

 Supported by